PORTFOLIO - FISH ART

 A leaping young rainbow.
 Fish is pewter with acrylic and resin.
 The mount is a roof slate tile.

-Rainbow trout are really great fish to work with.
-The pewter is contoured to resemble the natural shape of the fish.
-Acrylics, gold leaf and resin.
-The mount (copper with patina) has a strip of “above the water line”.
+Mount: The mount (copper with patina) has a strip of “above the water line”.
 The sides of the mount are covered with golf leaf.

 Size: 30 x 30 (sides: 30 mm)